upseteapot/simlib/README.md

     {
         BeginSimulationMode(&simulation_state, BLACK);

-        // Update and render simulation with raylib.
+        // Update and render your simulation with raylib.

-        if(!EndSimulationMode(&simulation_state))
+        if (!EndSimulationMode(&simulation_state))
             break;
     }